abdrafayy/abdulrafay.github.io/_pages/about.md

 Purr Purr
 What does the cat say after making a joke?
 "Just kitten!" 😸

-Hello everyone, I am Smith, this is PurrfectDrive, where
+Hello everyone, I am Abdul Rafay, this is PurrfectDrive, where
 machine learning 👨🏻‍💻, feline charm 🐈 and automotive 🏎 passion converge.

 Meet my buddy Whiskers, an ingenious marvel
 During the day, he roams around the city, wherever curiosity leads him.
 At night, he codes for me, manages this website, comes up with new ways of solving problems.